JBQuim/Gene-Regulatory-Networks/README.md

 ## Examples

 Here are some of the behaviours that gene regulatory networks can exhibit and how they are implemented. `config.py` files and gene network files are found in [GeneNetworks](https://github.com/JBQuim/Gene-Regulatory-Networks/tree/master/GeneNetworks).
+For more gene network motifs and explanation of their design see Uri Alon's book "An Introduction to Systems Biology".

 #### Incoherent feedforward Loop